 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

 Pupils will take on the role of an evacuee, writing letters to their parents and creating their own Anderson or Morrison Shelter as part of their Design and Technology focus.
 In addition to this, pupils will deepen their understanding of continents and countries across the world and their involvement during the Second World War, including the axis of power.

-The Spring Term begins with pupils deepening their understanding of the Second World War by studying the text The Boy in the Striped Pyjamas.
-Pupils learn about the impact of the Holocaust and the key events that lead to the end of the Second World War.
+The Spring Term begins with pupils deepening their understanding of the Second World War by studying the text ‘The Boy in the Striped Pyjamas’.
+Pupils learn about the impact of the Holocaust and the key events that led to the end of the Second World War.
 To conclude the topic, they will hold their own VE Street Party and become journalists by reporting on this event!

-During the summer term, the children sit the Year 6 National Curriculum Tests (NCTs) in Reading, Grammar, Punctuation and Spelling and Maths.
-To conclude the topic, Heroes and Villains, pupils will enter the world of Shakespeare by studying Macbeth.
+In this topic pupils will study a range or texts involving those who could be labelled heroes.
+They first study the hero Beowulf and his dedication to defeat the vile beast Grendel.
+Pupils will then enter the world of Shakespeare by studying Macbeth.
 Pupils consider Macbeth’s motives and his desire to become King.
 They will respond to the key events of the narrative by holding a court case to decide who was responsible for the death of King Duncan.